 The years since her first class have seen Sue grow from a person wanting to learn a new skill as quickly as possible, to a relaxed, calm person confident in the journey and of her progress.
-Sue attends a number of classes per week and one day would like to enter a Tai Chi competition “just for fun”.
+Sue attends a number of classes per week and is an integral part of the Tai Chi Centre.

 Sue has been married for 51 years, she is the proud mother of three wonderful adult children and one of her greatest joys is to spend time with her five grandchildren – all boys!

 A busy mother of three, Louise has spent much of her time juggling the demands of very active children resulting in little time to focus on her own health and wellbeing.
 Intense physical exercises such as football and Zumba kept Louise active and worked her external muscles for many years however, caring for herself “inside and out” became of great importance to her.